nerdnoir/beatlab/README.md

 Contributing
 ------------

-Please read the [contributing guide](./CONTRIBUTING.md) before submitting a pull request.
+Pull requests are welcome.
+Please read the ["How to Contribute"](./CONTRIBUTING.md) before submitting a pull request.

 License
 -------